-Revegetating the southern edge of the precinct has\will-reinforced the relationship with the adjoining National Park, while the proposed training courts address complement the sporting use of Rawson Park.
-The new sports building has been will be designed to reference the Rawson Park grandstand, and its height minimised to reduce its visual intrusiveness.
+Revegetating the southern edge of the precinct has reinforced the relationship with the adjoining National Park, while the training courts complement the sporting use of Rawson Park.
+The new sports building has been designed to reference the Rawson Park grandstand, and its height minimised to reduce its visual intrusiveness.

-It is proposed that the aActive uses within the precinct will continue to be located towards the eastern end of the precinct.
+Active uses within the precinct will continue to be located towards the eastern end of the precinct.
 This is to respect the Drill Hall's setting and to minimise visual and noise intrusion on nearby residents.

-5. Site Description of the Site and Surrounding Landsand History
+5. Site Description and History